Cardinals vs. Giants Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Jack Flaherty (3-4) will take to the mound for the Cardinals and make his 14th start of the season.
+- The Cardinals will hand the ball to Jordan Montgomery (3-7) for his 14th start of the season.

-- Flaherty has three starts in a row of five innings or more.
+- He has started 13 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in six of them.

+- Montgomery will look to finish five or more innings for the fourth start in a row.

-- He has three appearances with no earned runs allowed in 13 chances this season.
+- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.

 |Opponent